julianariasquijano/liberty-flag/README.md

 This software is oriented to help with:

 - Feature flags
-- Live operational control from a console
+- Live operational control from a web console